Jhuzef/landoftherair/README.md

 ### Launching the Development Environment

-Within the Git Bash shell, from the root directory, run:
+Within the Git Bash shell as administrator, from the root directory, run:

 `minikube start --vm-driver hyperv --kubernetes-version v1.14.9 --memory=8192`